PabloAmomo/dloc-plataform/readme.md

 ## DLOC Server
 Server to receive information from GPS Devices.
+Ready for use with traccar client.
+(For configure use http://url/connector/location)

 ### Configure GPS Device to send data to server
 -- pending --